lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

-## 2) Github User Stats
-- pre-compute the rank and store that in the DB table, then use as key in react
-- include rank in the Models and return ordered by that
-- in search results, show both old/new stats if both exist.
-- add a User screen returning a user view for the clicked user (v2)
-- update data ingested to store every repo merged into (v2)
-- add an Add screen with the ability to enter a user to add to the list (for both original and updated list) (v3)

 ## 3) AWL/AVL vocab API
 \# open question as to whether we need an API to just send back
 \#the lists?
 Maybe do this after we have the application that uses